-Seborrhea is a skin condition in which the epidermis (the outer layer of the skin), the sebaceous glands, and part of the hair follicles are hyper-productive.
+Seborrhea is a skin condition in which the epidermis, the sebaceous glands, and part of the hair follicles are hyper-productive.
 The result?
-An excessive amount of dead skin is being shed from the epidermis and hair follicles.
+An excessive amount of dead skin is being shed from the epidermis (outer layer of skin) and hair follicles.

 Dogs with “dry seborrhea” (seborrhea sicca) have skin flakes that are dry and dandruff-like.